 Pre-exposure prophylaxis (PrEP) refers to the use of antiviral drugs as a strategy for the prevention of HIV and AIDS.
-This project will raise awareness about PrEP and will allow Mbarara Rise Foundation to provide medical testing and counseling services to over 200 LGBTQ individuals in Western Uganda, a population that is at high risk of being infected with HIV.
+This project will raise awareness about PrEP and will allow Mbarara Rise Foundation to provide medical testing and counseling services to over 200 youths individuals in Western Uganda, a population that is at high risk of being infected with HIV.

 PrEP awareness remains low among those in Western Uganda.
 In September 2018, Mbarara Rise Foundation conducted a baseline study among our program participants.
-Only 10 gay men out of 95 who were surveyed have been enrolled on PrEP Our findings underscore the importance of considering PrEP awareness for the LGBTQ community in Western Uganda.
+Only 10 gay men out of 95 who were surveyed have been enrolled on PrEP Our findings underscore the importance of considering PrEP awareness for the Youth community in Western Uganda.

 PrEP is a new way for people to reduce their risk of acquiring HIV.
-The project will educate 200 LGBTQ persons who are at a high risk of acquiring HIV across rural western Uganda with the knowledge and information on drugs to maintain their health and allowing them to be enrolled on PrEP preventing new HIV infections.
+The project will educate 200 Youth persons who are at a high risk of acquiring HIV across rural western Uganda with the knowledge and information on drugs to maintain their health and allowing them to be enrolled on PrEP preventing new HIV infections.